3CordGuy/coders-liturgy/src/routes/prayers/for-the-job-interview.md

 ---
 title: For Job Interviews
-description: The day of the interview can bring with it many mixed feelings
+description: The day of the interview can bring with it many mixed feelings.
 icons:
   - { name: 'talk', color: 'yellow-400' }
   - { name: 'heart', color: 'red-400' }